contiv/vpp/docs/dev-guide/SERVICES.md

     return serviceDNAT
 ```
-Notice that every node will have the same set of static mappings configured,
+Note that every node in the cluster will have the same set of static mappings configured,
-only the probabilities may differ.
+only their respective probabilities may differ.

 All mappings are configured with `out2in-only` and `self-twice-nat` enabled.
 The latter further requires to specify the IP address of a virtual loopback,